Covve/covve.github.io/_posts/2017-03-17-Pet-projects-day-2.md

 ![pwa](/images/blog/2017-03-17-Pet-projects-day-2/pwa.png)

-Iasonas is the newest member of the cross-platform (XP) team, focused these days on the [ionic2][Ionic 2] and [Angular2][Angular 2] aspects of Covve's next generation app.
+Iasonas is the newest member of the cross-platform (XP) team, focused these days on the [Ionic 2][ionic2] and [Angular 2][Angular2] aspects of Covve's next generation app.
 The XP app is currently in production on Android and is planned to replace the existing native iOS app in due course.

 In many ways the Covve cross platform app already meets the definition of a [pwa][Progressive Web App] (PWA), namely: